Tactyk/arbreole/README.md

 Everything is now connected by websocket.
 Try to add a text in your interface, enter and see every logs in terminal / console.

+#### Client Config
+You can find client config file into the raspberryPi/config/ folder, named config.ini.
+It is handled by the module configparser that can retrieve all nested config separated by sections.
+See [configparser doc](https://docs.python.org/3/library/configparser.html) to use it.

+####Scripts

+You can find some useful scripts into server/script/ folder.
+To run it, **from this folder**, please type ``./server/scripts/{script-name}.sh``

+- update_config.sh : change your local config.ini